-Deweyville Independent School District Name of School District Newton County 176-903 CoDist.
-Number We, the undersigned, certify that the attached annuareviewed and (check one) approved disapproved • Board of Trustees of such school district on the 16th day of December r, 2019.
-Signature of Board Secretary Signature of Bo ard President If the Board of Trustees disapproved of the auditor's as necessary.) report, the reason n(s) for disapproving it is (are): (Attach list
+Deweyville Independent School District Name of School District Newton County 176-903 Co.-Dist.
+Number

+We, the undersigned, certify that the attached annual financial reports of the above named school district were reviewed and (check one) \\\\\ approved \\\\\ disapproved for the year ended August 31, 2020, at a meeting of the Board of Trustees of such school district on the 14th day of December, 2020.

+Signature of Board Secretary

+Signature of Board President

+If the Board of Trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (Attach list as necessary.)

-J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA
+J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA Troy W. Domingue, CPA

-Troy W. Domingue, CPA Stanley (Chip) Majors, Jr., CPA.CITP, CGMA Jane P. Burns, CPA, CDFA
+Stanley (Chip) Majors, Jr., CPA.CITP, CGMA Jane P. Burns, CPA, CDFA Jeremy R. Triska, CPA

-December 16, 2019
+December 14, 2020